Texas Rangers Investigating Death Of UNT Student, Darius “DJ” Tarver At Hands Of Officer

 DENTON (CBSDFW.COM) – The Texas Rangers are investigating the death of Darius “DJ” Tarver, who was shot and killed by a Denton police officer on Jan.
 21.

-According to police, Tarver got into a confrontation with arriving officers while wielding a cleaver and a frying pan.
+According to police, the criminal justice major got into a confrontation with arriving officers while wielding a cleaver and a frying pan.
 Police said he ignored commands to drop the items and started advancing toward officers.

 Police said they used a taser on Tarver but he was able to get back up.
 “Then he charged full-on, at some point stabbing an officer in the shoulder,” Denton Police Chief Frank Dixon said.